ChangeGamer

 OpenTelemetry GenAI semantic conventions

 The OpenTelemetry GenAI SIG (formed April 2024) defines vendor-neutral attribute names, span types, events, and metrics for LLM and agent workloads.
-As of June 2026 the conventions have Development status (formerly called experimental) — the attribute names carry a stability opt-in flag (gen_ai_latest_experimental) and may still change, but major observability vendors already support them.
+As of July 2026 the conventions still have Development status (formerly called experimental) — the attribute names carry a stability opt-in flag (gen_ai_latest_experimental) and may still change, but major observability vendors already support them.
+The spec itself has since moved out of the main open-telemetry/semantic-conventions repo into a dedicated open-telemetry/semantic-conventions-genai repo, and the old opentelemetry.io GenAI pages now just point readers there.

 Coverage breaks into four areas: